General Exploratory Bonus for Optimistic Exploration in RLHF: General Exploratory Bonus with Optimism Principle

-From a practical standpoint, since $\mathcal{L}_{\text{bonus}}$ is expressed as an expectation over $\piref$, it does not require additional sampling and can be seamlessly integrated into iterative online RLHF.
-To avoid unintended decreases in the likelihood of preferred responses, however, we follow \citet{avoid} and restrict computation of the bonus on rejected responses to ensure that the probability of preferred responses continues to increase.
+In our formulation, $u(x,y)$ can be flexibly defined in terms of $\pi(y|x)$ and $\piref(y|x)$ as long as it satisfies the derivative condition in Theorem~\ref{thm:optim} and $u(x,y)>\alpha$.
+In particular, when $u(x,y)$ depends solely on $\pi(y|x)$ and is independent of $\piref(y|x)$, \rebuttal{any function that is strictly decreasing in $\pi$ with $u(x,y)>\alpha$ constitutes a valid choice.
+This design flexibility underscores the extensibility of our framework.} In Table~\ref{tab:exploration-bonus}, we list several such choices of $u$, along with their corresponding reparameterized exploratory bonus terms under three different $\alpha$-divergences.
+From a practical standpoint, since $\mathcal{L}_{\text{bonus}}$ is computed as an expectation over $\piref(\cdot|x)$, it does not require additional sampling and can be seamlessly integrated into iterative online RLHF.
+Meanwhile, to avoid unintended decreases in the likelihood of preferred responses, we follow \citet{avoid} and restrict the computation of the bonus on rejected responses to ensure that the probability of preferred responses continues to increase.